 There’s something intrinsically special about learning and improving your own abilities.
 Therefore, having activities to practise and improve while travelling on the open road gives you an opportunity to travel with purpose versus arriving somewhere new and just taking in the sights, moreover, there’s no better way to meet new people.

-Anyway, these are my thoughts so far.
-It would be great to hear your thoughts/advise.
+Anyway, these are my initial thoughts so far …to be continued.